The Pig King: Prince Marcassin

 Although Marcassin laments Ismene's death, he falls in love with her second sister, Zelonide.
 She is persuaded to marry him as her sister was, and on the wedding day, she conspires to kill him, but she does not check her confidante, and he is the prince.
 She tries to kill him without help, and he kills her.
 He flees to the forest to avoid any more such events.

 The mother of Ismene and Zelonide, regretting how she forced her daughters, retreats to the country with her youngest daughter, Marthesie.
 There Marthesie meets Marcassin, who falls in love with her but laments to her that his having caused so much evil to her family will make it impossible.
 She decides to marry him if only he will leave the forest.
 He tricks her into a grotto where she cannot escape, and she decides that she will marry him after all.
 When they go to bed, she finds him a man.
 One day, while he is asleep, she finds his pig skin.
 She wakes him, and he tells her that the third fairy had wished him to be a wild boar until he had married three times, and his third wife had found his pigskin.

 Three white and three black distaffs comes into their room, and a voice says they will be happy if they guess what they are.
 Marcassin guesses that the white ones are the fairies, and Marthesie, the black ones are her sisters and Coridon.
 This reveals them in their true shapes, because the fairies had rescued those three from death.

 Other literary versions

 French author Henriette-Julie de Murat also delved in the theme of a swine suitor with her literary fairy tale Le Roy Porc, published in 1699.
 Scholarship acknowledges she seems to have borrowed the theme from Straparola's version.
-In de Murat's version, seventeen-year-old princess Ondine is the object of amourous intentions of the titular Pig King and of Pactole, a riff on the river-god Pactolus.
+In de Murat's version, seventeen-year-old princess Ondine is the object of amorous intentions of the titular Pig King and of Pactole, a riff on the river-god Pactolus.